Redfrog80/Capsher-Game-Jam-Spring-2023/README.md

 * random (for variation in sounds, enemy spawning, etc)

 ## Roles
-* Gage: Concepted enemy classes, created assets, story and text system, sound engine, and start menu
+* Gage: Concepted enemy classes, created assets, story and text system, sound engine, and start menu.
 * Hao:
-* Jeremy: Created the gameWorld class, added collision detection, added garbage collection system.
+* Jeremy: Created the gameWorld class, added collision detection, added garbage collection system, added particle system.
 * Phong:

 ## What we weren't able to finish:
-* Sound system
+* Sound system.
+We resorted to removing implemenation of sounds and directly pasting music to the PyGame mixer.
-* Text and plot system (in Gage branch)
+* Text and plot system (in Gage branch.)
+We had a plot for the game to create fading text in the background giving hints and a monologue.
-* Polishing
+* Polishing.
+The event system needs work and we currently don't have a respawn mechanic.